laughingman77/video_list_csv/README.md

 ## Options

-* `DETECT_RESOLUTION` - (0 or 1) If the video resolution is not in the filename, the automatically detect it.
+* `movie_columns` - (0 or 1) If the video resolution is not in the filename, the automatically detect it.

 # Directory and Filenames